-The Government of Ontario passed a sweeping labour reform legislation on Wednesday, November 21, 2018 that will effectively roll back many of the changes brought in by the previous liberal regime.
+The Government of Ontario passed a labour reform legislation on Wednesday, November 21, 2018 that will effectively roll back many of the changes brought in by the previous liberal regime.

 And a significant change, the repeal of reverse onus, is one expected to impact employers across the province.

 When Bill 148 passed in November 2017, organizations who engage independent contractors faced a reverse onus obligation to prove these contractors are not, in fact, employees of their organization.

 This was a big deal.
 When rates are negotiated at the start of an engagement, which party bears the employer costs is a principal factor, and independent contractors earn higher rates because they’re agreeing to take these costs on.

 Yet with no guidance for organizations on how to meet reverse onus obligations, independent contractors currently on assignment were sudden risks to both large and small businesses in Ontario – who were abruptly faced with the question as to whether or not the province was a safe place to engage these types of workers.
 At the same time, reverse onus did little to improve conditions for vulnerable workers forced into independent contractor relationships.
 These workers still had to pursue civil litigation against the client organization to access their rights and compensation as an employee, a prospect that is uncertain, expensive and can take years to reach a resolution.

 What does a more sustainable approach to regulating the gig economy look like?